 Researching the best day hikes in California, we’ve all seen this description.
 Strenuous.
 Listed just beneath distance and under the auspices of trail difficulty, strenuous may set off alarm bells for those casual amblers wanting a quiet stroll with the kiddos but rings the dinner bell for adventure-seekers craving a heart-pumping challenge.
 Whether it’s waterfall-flanked scrambles, view-loaded marathons, or 360-degree granite ascents, there’s one common denominator — climb, baby, climb!
-Here you go, Captain Strenuous: check out our picks for some of the hardest hikes in Yosemite Mariposa County you can complete in a day, then get laced up and on the trail.
+Here you go, Captain Strenuous: check out our picks for some of the best hikes in Yosemite Mariposa County for a challenging day on the trail, then get laced up and go for it.

 The view of Yosemite Valley from Clouds Rest is just as spectacular as the view from Half Dome – plus Half Dome is in the view!

 Distance: 14.5 miles (23.3 km) round trip